 Minimalist interior design is all about simplicity and essentials.
 It uses clean lines, neutral colors, and uncluttered spaces to create a calming and open atmosphere within homes.
 It focuses on what truly matters, eliminating excess to achieve a tranquil and functional living environment.

-In fact, some of the few details used are simple yet harmonious.
+Some of the few details used are simple yet harmonious.
 This could be a single piece of art on a wall in your home or an elegant vase placed above a dining table.
 Stylish lines, minimal furniture, and accessories emphasize functions and practicality.

 Combining Modern and Minimalist Design